About ANCA

 As an Organization, a Staff, and a Board;

-- ANCA will have organizational capacity and financial stability to meet its current and future objectives.
+1. ANCA will sustain and expand organizational capacity and financial stability to meet its current and future objectives.

-- ANCA will maintain best practices that promote diversity, equity, and inclusiveness within our membership and the profession.
+2. ANCA will maintain and promote best practices for diversity, equity, and inclusiveness within our membership and the profession.

-- ANCA will be the leading source for professional development tools and relevant resources for leaders and aspiring leaders in the nature and environmental field.
+4. ANCA will be the leading source for professional development tools and relevant resources for leaders and aspiring leaders in the nature and environmental learning center field.

 Diversity, Equity & Inclusion Statement